Fidexy/AAE1001-Group-12/README.md

 It takes in two constants, obstacle_density and obstacle_clearance, which determine the obstacle density and area around the start/end points which should not generate obstacles, respectively.
 Random integers corresponding to the x and y value of the randomly generated obstacle undergoes a check to make sure they aren't within a certain proximity of the start and end points, before appending them to the arrays for the obstacle coordinates.
 # Additional Task 3
 Compare between different path finding algorithms

 # Reflections

+Leung Tsz Hei 24082857d

+In this group project, I have learnt a lot of programming knowledge.
+I remember when I first received this assignment, I felt devastated because i have no previous knowledge on the A* algorithm.
+Fortunately, I had a great group of people who helped me understand the task.
+One of my groupmate have much more experience in coding and he taught me the meaning of the code patiently.
+For the work distribution, I was mainly responsible for the work on Task 3 and readme report.
+At the beginning, I had no idea how to edit the markdown format such as adding the heading, subheading, link and photo.
+After that, I watched lots of online tutorials which helped me familiarize with the typing style.
+I started to understand the meaning behind each markdown code.
+Now, I think I master the basic use of the markdown format report.